-If a bad customer review is left for long without a response, people can lose confidence in your company.
-A company that doesn’t respond (quickly) to a bad experience is not very trustworthy in the eyes of many customers.
+If a bad customer review is left for too long without a response, potential customers can lose confidence in your company.
+After all, 85% of consumers check for negative reviews before committing to a purchase.
+And if a negative review doesn’t have a public response from your company, you’re demonstrating that you don’t prioritize your customers.
 Try to respond to all reviews as quickly as possible.
-Even a very short response where you simply recognize the customer’s position is better than no reply.
+Even a very short response where you simply recognize the customer’s position is better than no reply at all.

-It’s easy to blame somebody else like a fulfillment center or a distributor for a bad experience.
-Don’t be tempted to go down that route.
-Your customer didn’t choose your fulfillment center or your distributor, nor do they care.
-They chose you.
-That means you are responsible for any mistakes even if the fulfillment center or the distributor is in fact at fault.
-You have to own up to it and take responsibility.
-The only finger-pointing done should be pointing at you.
-You can always take it up with the entity at fault later, but leave the customer out of that process.
+It’s easy to blame a fulfillment center or a distributor for a bad experience.
+Don’t be tempted to take the easy way out.
+Your customer didn’t choose your partners, nor do they care where the mistake originated.
+They put their trust in you, so it’s important that you work on winning this back by owning up and taking full responsibility for any mistakes.
+You can of course take it up with the party at fault later on, but leave the customer out of that process.

-Sorry really goes a long way.
-Even when a problem is not your fault, you still need to take responsibility and apologize to your customer.
-At the very least you can always be sorry that the customer has had a bad experience.
+“Sorry” really does go a long way.
+Even when a problem isn’t your fault, you still need to take responsibility and apologize to your customer.
+At the very least, you can always be sorry that the customer has had a bad experience.
 No one wants that for their customers.

-You should always strive to find a satisfactory solution with your customers.
-Giving them more than one option and allowing them to choose how they would like to resolve the issue helps increase customer satisfaction in the end.
-This could be a reduction in price, a gift card as compensation, replacement of item, instructions on how to rectify the situation, etc. Ideally, you want to be able to reach out to the customer directly after the review has been posted as personal information will most likely be required, but if that’s not possible, when responding, address their comments and encourage them to contact your customer service to find a solution that works for both parties.
+You should always strive to find a satisfactory solution for your customers.
+Ideally, you should reach out to the customer privately after the review has been posted, as personal information will most likely be required.
+However, if that’s not possible, when responding, address their comments and encourage them to contact your customer service privately to find a solution that works for both parties.

-For the customers that you have already been in contact with privately, (whether they reached out on other channels or your team was able to contact them directly) it’s still important to publicly address their review for two reasons.
-The first reason is it’s important to show other customers that you have acknowledged the review and are taking action, otherwise it can look like you ignored it.
-The second reason is that the review may raise questions or concerns that others also want to have addressed.
+For the customers that you have already been in contact with privately, whether they reached out on other channels or your team was able to contact them directly, it’s still important to publicly address their review: First, you want to show other customers that you have acknowledged the review and are taking action, otherwise, it can look like you ignored it.
+Second, the review may raise questions or concerns that others also want to have addressed.
 Therefore, thoroughly responding to the review can proactively help clear up any outstanding unknowns for other customers.